A BIO STORY —

 ((( Which I believed was true, because I could see her striking him down with the wrath of the father, the son, the holy ghost.
-I then asked her, “About the Devil, Maggie.
+I then asked her, “About the Devil, Tess.
 Why is he falling?”)))

 “‘Falling?
 Oh, no, not falling, dear boy.
 Fall-en.
 E-n.
 No g at the end.
 Means he’s done it already, that one.’
 And I say, ‘Done what?’